I wanted to read or hear the narrative of someone else – a woman and a poet – who has gone here and been there. (Eavan Boland)

 About Copyright and CC-Licenses on Poethead.

-Copyright of individual poems published on this blog remains with the author and/or translator of the work.
-The Poethead blog uses cc-licenses to identify this blog owner’s right to ownership of the blog and to the original works published herein.
+Copyright of individual poems published on this site remains with the author and/or translator of the work.
+The Poethead site uses cc-licenses to identify this blog owner’s right to ownership of the blog and to the original works published herein.
 These works include original poems, critiques, reviews, and essays by C. Murray.
 Most of those CC-Licenced poems are previously published in Irish Journals or in online magazines.